Course ObjectiveOn successful completion of this course you will be a confident writer

 of the macrostructural and discursive features of academic texts in

-general and the specific kind of text you are writing in the content of
+general and the specific kind of text you are writing in particular – a

-the MPA programme.
-Centre stage is then given to aspects of coherent
+methods paper.
+Centre stage is then given to aspects of coherent text

-text and to linguistic devices that English uses to express complex
+and to linguistic devices that English uses to express complex ideas: we

 reformulating defective text segments, and give you a checklist that you

 can use when editing your own text.
 The idea underlying this approach is

 The treatment of linguistic accuracy [lexical, grammatical and